oliviawinson/MASTER/Figures/README.md

 1. mri_figures.ipynb
    * Code for Figure 2.3 - Comparison of CROWN PrD (patients vs control)
    * The approximate size of the different regions shown in Figures 3.4, 3.5, 3.6 and 3.7 were manually drawn on two different slices of the same MR image.
-Code for visualizing these slices are also in this notebook.
+Code for visualizing these slices are in this notebook.

 2. plots_theory.ipynb
    * Code for Figure 2.1 - Relaxation curves: T1 recovery and T2 delay